Conservator for Special Collections

 Determine how the conservator estimates costs (by the hour, day, or project), and whether or not the cost estimate is binding if treatment requires more or less time than has been projected.
 Ask if there are separate fees for the preliminary examination and estimate—a time-consuming but vital part of conservation treatment.
 It is not unusual for a conservator to charge an hourly rate, with a flat fee for the preliminary examination, which is payable whether or not the client decides to proceed with treatment.
 Make sure you clarify any questions about fees for insurance, shipping, or other separate charges that may be part of the final bill.
 Costs will vary from one area of the country to another and may also depend upon the nature of a particular conservator's practice specialty.

 Contact the conservator's references and, if possible, speak to someone who worked directly with the conservator.
-Ask each reference if the treatment was completed satisfactorily, in accord with the signed agreement, and on time.
+Ask each reference if the treatment was completed satisfactorily, in accordance with the signed agreement, and on time.
 Inquire about the adequacy of photographic and written documentation (see "Course of Treatment" below).
 Ask if the conservator maintained communication as necessary during treatment—whether, for example, unexpected developments and proposed changes in treatment were adequately discussed.
 Remember that different clients contract for treatment services for different reasons, and therefore may have different standards or criteria for judging the work that was done.
 Also bear in mind that a client may not always be able to determine if a treatment is technically flawed, especially when the client must base that evaluation simply on appearance.

 Evaluate all the information that you receive from former or current clients as well as from the conservator.
 Listen carefully to what the conservator says and to the kinds of questions that he or she asks.
 For example, did he or she ask about the kind and level of anticipated use or about the environment in which the item will be stored?
 These and other questions may reveal the way the conservator thinks about the broader issues and implications of conservation treatment.